brkattk/brkattk.github.io/_posts/2017-06-19-using-charles-proxy-to-debug-android-ssl-traffic.md

 <img src="/assets/images/charles-android-device-network-config.png" alt="Android device network config" />

-After saving, you may notice a pop-up on your mac like this:
+After saving, you may notice a pop-up on your computer like this:

 <img src="/assets/images/charles-allow-device-connection.png" alt="Allow device connection within Charles" />